US-Australia International Multidisciplinary University Research Initiative (AUSMURI)

 At a glance

-Provides Australian universities involved in approved submissions on designated topics under the US MURI program with grants of up to $3 million for a three year project to strengthen Australian university research capacity, skills and global networks.
+Provides Australian universities involved in approved submissions on designated topics under the US MURI program with grants up to $3 million to strengthen Australian university research capacity, skills and global networks in research topics of priority to Defence future capabilities.

 Who can apply: